kevlu8/int0x80.ca/blogs/chessengines/2-recursion.md

 But, a game of chess is not *just* a tree.
 And, if we were to simply use a traversal algorithm, we quickly run into a problem: there are *way too many* chess positions to search all of them.
 If we only stop when the game ends, we would have to search through an insane amount of positions.

+Just as an example, how many possible positions do you think can result after only 5 moves?
+The answer is 69 quadrillion.
+And yet, modern engines can search over 20 moves ahead in a matter of seconds.
+Stick through this series to find out how they do it!

 Chess engines use evaluation functions to solve this problem.
 Instead of searching all the way to the end, we search to a certain depth, then *evaluate* the position, or make an educated guess about which side is more likely to win.

 As previously mentioned, I won't go too deep into evaluation functions.
 But, they are a crucial part of chess engines.
 The more accurate the evaluation function, the better the engine will perform.
 For now, I'll assume you have an evaluation function that is good enough.